 The other two presidents to lose the popular vote by more were John Quincy Adams in 1824 and Rutherford B. Hayes in 1876.
 1824 was a four-way race in which no one initially won an Electoral College majority; Adams prevailed in the House when the fourth-place finisher urged his supporters to back Adams over Andrew Jackson.
 The 1876 election features accusations of fraud by both parties, and questioning the legitimacy of the one-vote Electoral College margin.
-The dispute was eventually settled by an ad-hoc congressional commission, in part by the Republican Hayes agreed to a Democratic demand to withdraw the remaining military presence from the South, ending the Reconstruction Era.
+The dispute was eventually settled by an ad-hoc congressional commission, in part by the Republican Hayes agreeing to a Democratic demand to withdraw the remaining military presence from the South, ending the Reconstruction Era.

 Supporters of the losing candidate were embittered.
 Hayes had pledged in the campaign to serve one term, so his opponents couldn’t get another crack at him.
 But Adams lost a rematch to Jackson in 1828.
 (George W. Bush is the only popular vote loser to win re-election.)